Jefferies buys RBS' historic UK broker Hoare Govett

 RBS, 83 percent owned by the British government after a state bailout during the 2008 credit crisis, acquired the Hoare Govett business as part of its disastrous acquisition of Dutch bank ABN AMRO.

-RBS added that the deal was expected to be completed by the end of the first quarter.

-The sale of Hoare Govett is part of a drastic cut of RBS' investment banking operation, known within the company as 'GBM' (Global Banking & Markets).
+RBS added that the sale to Jefferies - part of a drastic cut to its investment bank operations known within the company as 'GBM' (Global Banking & Markets) - was expected to be completed by the end of the first quarter.

 RBS has come under pressure from Britain's Conservative-led coalition government to focus more on retail banking rather than its riskier investment banking arm.

-The government has stepped up the pressure since the start of the year on RBS, which has come to symbolize for many in Britain the worst excesses of the financial crisis.
+The government has turned the screws since the start of the year on RBS, which has come to symbolize for many in Britain the worst excesses of the financial crisis.

-RBS said it was in "active talks" with other parties interested in acquiring other parts of its investment banking business, and sources with knowledge of the matter have told Reuters that Asian, Middle Eastern and Australian banks could be interested in those assets.
+RBS said it was in "active talks" with other parties interested in acquiring other parts of its investment banking business and sources with knowledge of the matter have told Reuters Asian, Middle Eastern and Australian banks might be looking at the assets.

 "The exit of RBS from investment banking was inevitable.
 As a state owned institution and political football, strategic decision making is subject to different influences," said Alex White, partner at accountancy and consultancy firm BDO LLP.